 When STEAM and Innovation rooms work properly, students make the decisions, control the direction of their projects and solve problems as a team of scientists, engineers, artists, and mathematicians.

-Students in K-3 work through a progressive curriculum which incorporates the Next Generation Science Standards while integrating Technology, Engineering, Robotics, Mathematics and Science Fields.
+As part of our Innovation Lab program, students work through a progressive curriculum which incorporates the Next Generation Science Standards while integrating Technology, Engineering, Robotics, Mathematics and Science Fields.
 Hands-on learning experiences promote creative and critical thinking, problem-solving strategies, communication, and collaboration.

 PBDA believes in educating a generation of students to be inspired, to take responsible risks, and to be global problem solvers.
 The Innovative Design Lab on PBDA’s Upper Campus does just that by offering students opportunities to engage in inquiry, collaboration, critical thinking and problem solving.